 Losing someone to death can be compared to having our homes victimized by burglars.
 First, we express outrage, then we struggle through our tears and put the house back in order, but the real hurt begins when we start to miss the items that were stolen.

 It takes days, months and years to discover the many reasons that we miss our loved ones.
-For example, not until our birthday comes around again, do we miss the bond with the deceased who celebrated with us every year.
+For example, it may not be until our birthday comes around again, that we really miss the bond with the deceased who celebrated with us every year.

 This article suggests a self-help guide for the grieving, to help them journal their progress in dealing with the occasional, surprise flashbacks.
 They cannot stop the memories, but they can stop the tail-spin that comes with the memories.